-We love to do fun holiday activities throughout the year and try to celebrate as many holidays as we can.
+We love to have fun holiday activities for kids throughout the year and try to celebrate as many holidays as we can.

 In our Homeschool of 1 though, March 14th means something different!
 It is my mom’s birthday.